 Now, this is not affordable.
-In a bid to establish connection among all the phases of application lifecycle and impart end-to-end traceability, organizations usually follow different options.
+In a bid to establish a connection among all the phases of the application lifecycle and impart end-to-end traceability, organizations usually follow different options.

-- Option 1: Multi-Function ALM Platform: Single, multi-function ALM platform to manage all the phases of application lifecycle can be an option.
-Single solution for Requirements Management, Test Management, Defect Management and other ALM modules can increase visibility by connecting the artifacts, tasks and processes.
+- Option 1: Multi-Function ALM Platform: Single, multi-function ALM platform to manage all the phases of the application lifecycle can be an option.
+Single solutions for Requirements Management, Test Management, Defect Management and other ALM modules can increase visibility by connecting the artifacts, tasks and processes.

 - Option 2: Go Single Vendor: Standalone tools for each phase but from the same vendor can be another option.
 It may not be difficult to integrate them.

-If you ask which one is best; well, there is no single word answer.
+If you ask which one is best; well, there is no single-word answer.
 It depends on your situation – if you have already purchased some of the standard tools, there is no point in suggesting you to reject all of them and go for a single vendor environment.
 Cross-vendor tool integration will be ideal for you.
-A multi-function ALM platform to manage all the phases of application lifecycle can be useful for an organization that is not using any tool at all.
-Similarly, the single vendor environment might stop you from using the best of the breed tools available out there.
+A multi-function ALM platform to manage all the phases of the application lifecycle can be useful for an organization that is not using any tool at all.
+Similarly, the single vendor environment might stop you from using the best-of-the-breed tools available out there.

 Let us then connect Option 1 with Option 3 from the above list and see how it goes!
 A multi-function ALM platform that offers cross-vendor tool integration is a good combination and can actually cater to any organization with any kind of setup.
 Here are some cases.